libanjama02/Multimodal-Gestural-Analysis/Project Documentation.md

 #### Some Constraints

 The experiment was conducted in an environment with minimal background noise to ensure data quality.
-This will rarely be feasible in a surgical environment which is likely be subject to issues involving background clutter, changes in illumination, rapid movement or occulsion[ Paper: Gesture recognition algorithm based on multi-scale feature fusion in RGB-D images].
+This will rarely be feasible in a surgical environment which is likely be subject to issues involving [background clutter, changes in illumination, rapid movement or occulsion](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ipr2.12712).
 Another notable constraint during my experiment was an oversight in limiting the MediaPipe function to detect a single hand for capturing hand pose landmarks.
 As a result, the script recorded columns for two hands, despite only one hand being in view for all experiments.
 This was later accounted for in the Preprocessing stage.
 Lastly, the `output.mp4` for all data recording sessions were sped up (approximately 2x).
 The reason for this issue was not explored in this project although may involve the framerate of the laptop webcam used being 30FPS.

 - - -
 ## Data Preprocessing